Ringo Sheena: Personal life

 Sheena's older brother Junpei Shiina is an R&B musician, who debuted in 2000 under Sony.
 Since 2006, he has been managed by Kronekodow, Sheena's personal management agency.
-The pair have collaborated musically several times.
-In 2002, they covered three songs in English: Marvin Gaye's "The Onion Song" for Sheena's album Utaite Myōri, "Where Is the Love" (originally performed by Roberta Flack and Donny Hathaway) for Junpei Shiina's album Discover, and Toto's "Georgy Porgy."
+The two have collaborated musically several times.
+In 2002, they covered three songs in English: Marvin Gaye's "The Onion Song" for Sheena's album Utaite Myōri, "Where Is the Love" (originally performed by Roberta Flack and Donny Hathaway) for Junpei Shiina's album Discover, and Toto's "Georgy Porgy".
 The latter one was recorded as a part of a special unit called Yokoshima, featuring Jumpei Shiina on keyboards and Ringo Sheena on chorus.
-In 2007, the pair sang a duet on her single "Kono Yo no Kagiri."
+In 2007, the pair sang a duet on her single "Kono Yo no Kagiri".

 In November 2000, Sheena married guitarist Junji Yayoshi, who was a member of her backing band Gyakutai Glycogen.
 Sheena gave birth to a son in July 2001.
 The pair then later divorced in January 2002.

-In September 2013, gossip magazine Josei Jishin published an article that linked her romantically with music director Yuichi Kodama and stating that she was secretly giving birth to her second child.
+In September 2013, gossip magazine Josei Jishin published an article that linked Sheena romantically with music director Yuichi Kodama and stating that she was secretly giving birth to her second child.
 Sheena addressed these rumours publicly during her Tōtaikai concerts in November 2013, announcing that she gave birth in spring of 2013 to a girl.
-As this was close to the release of her single "Irohanihoheto/Kodoku no Akatsuki," she did not feel it was appropriate to link the birth of her daughter with single promotions, so decided not to announce it at the time.
+As this was close to the release of her single "Irohanihoheto/Kodoku no Akatsuki", she did not feel it was appropriate to link the birth of her daughter with single promotions, so decided not to announce it at the time.
 The footage of her announcement was released on her Tōtaikai DVD in March 2014.